Ezku/equanimous-tribble/content/3-empirical-study/2-data-collection.md

 A total of 13 different daily segments were identified in the material.
 Table \ref{total-segment-lengths} shows a summary of the data.
 Complete tables of the daily segments observed can be found in appendix section \ref{daily-segment-lengths}.
 The use and concrete nature of these segments is described more in depth in section \ref{typical-segments}.

 Unless otherwise specified, a segment is named by reference to a concrete instance of a board.
+In these segments, the team's attention is focused on a specific board.
 Prominent examples include `INBOX` and `FIRES`.
-These are considered participant constructs and attempt is made to present them faithfully.
-Other segments were identified and named by the researcher, or grouped together from segments ranging over multiple boards.
-An explanation of such synthetic segments follows.
+These are considered participant constructs and attempt is made to present them faithfully as such, retaining original idiomatic naming conventions.
+Other segments are synthetic: they were identified and named by the researcher, or grouped together from segments ranging over multiple boards.
+An explanation of synthetic segments follows.

 \csvautolongtable[
   table head={